-Hard rock excavation must be anticipated.
+Hard rock excavation must be anticipated across parts of the site.
 It is recommended that excavation depths be minimal to reduce potential site costs.

 It is recommended that footing excavations be inspected by a geotechnical engineer.

 This report must be read in conjunction with the attached "Limitations" and notes "About this Report".